235u/proposals/GamePriceComparison/README.md

 Also note that

-- some titles have an initial price and often one final price after (e.g. 20% off), the latter mutating over time, various packages/bundles, in-game-products and DLCs not considered;
+- some titles have an initial price and some of them a different final price (after discount, e.g. 20% off), the latter mutating over time;
-- many games (no one nows how many) are distributed as keys outside of Steam, retailed at lower price (see [https://www.kinguin.net](Kinguin.net)), given away, rewarded, bundled with hardware, etc.
 - some titles are free-to-play (free-to-start), some are entirely free (of charge);
-- some titles (e.g. specific editions) are not available in some countries (for sale on Steam).
+- some titles (or packages) are not available in some countries (for sale on Steam);
+- various [bundles](https://partner.steamgames.com/doc/store/application/bundles), [packages](https://partner.steamgames.com/doc/store/application/packages), [DLCs](https://partner.steamgames.com/doc/store/application/dlc) and in-game-products are not, or might not be considered;
+- Steam titles (including bundles, packages and DLCs) distributed outside of Steam as keys, retailed at lower price (see [Kinguin.net](https://www.kinguin.net)), gifted, rewarded, bundled with hardware, etc. are not considered.

 > and something to show which country has the cheapest price for the games.